social-streets/the-slice/site-template/src/data/articles/repton-boxing-club-history.md

   - "features"
 featuredImage: "/images/Repton-boxing-club-exterior-front.jpg"
 author: "niamh-carroll"
-excerpt: "Since its establishment in 1884, Repton Boxing Club has been home to Olympians, gangsters, world-champions, and even played host to popstars.
+description: "Since its establishment in 1884, Repton Boxing Club has been home to Olympians, gangsters, world-champions, and even played host to popstars.
 Repton Boxing Club has a rich cultural as well as a sporting history in Bethnal Green and beyond."
 ---

 Since its establishment in 1884, Repton Boxing Club has been home to Olympians, gangsters, world-champions, and even played host to popstars.
 Repton Boxing Club has a rich cultural as well as a sporting history in Bethnal Green and beyond.